mfouesneau/mfouesneau.github.com/docs/pypegase/_sources/readme.txt

 * **discrete** and **fast-discrete**: both modes assume a discrete sampling of the mass function.
 The results are provided for a given number of stars (user-defined).
-The fast-discrete mode approximates the spectral contribution of each star in order to speed up calculations (<3% error in flux).
+The fast-discrete mode approximates the spectral contribution of each star in order to speed up calculations (<3% error in flux with the default parameters).

 Shopping centers: Where to find the ingredients?